enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 10 - Random effects analysis of fMRI Data.md

 ---
 ## Random vs Fixed effects analysis
 -  **On what factor do the beta values depend on in the 2nd level analysis ?**
 	When the  matrix is overparameterize this leads to depencies, so its not full rank.
-So there's not unique solutions
+So there's not unique solutions to the Betas
 -  What is the statistical approach to a second-level analysis and which assumptions have to be met?**
 	- GLM and Statistical testing.
 	- THat the measurements are independants btwn groups So that they don'T change correlatively